 Are You Eligible to Join the Military with Flat Feet?

-Are you planning on enlisting in the military?
+Can You Join the Army with Flat Feet?
 If so, you may be wondering if you’ll be able to join.
 Luckily, having flat feet doesn’t automatically disqualify you from joining the armed forces.
 The key is to determine if your condition can be treated and accommodated by the military’s medical standards.

 In this article, we’ll discuss whether or not flat feet will prevent you from joining the military and what steps you must take in order to get into war school with a flattened arch.
 We’ll also provide some other considerations that might impact your ability to serve as a soldier.